-The Co-op Revillaging Project reimagines our neighborhoods as vibrant communities capable of supporting a diversity of housing types that are affordable to a broader mix of people.
-This collaboration between Cultivate and SquareOne Villages puts forth a housing development model for creating shared homeownership opportunities on typical residential lots.
+The Revillaging Project reimagines our neighborhoods as vibrant communities capable of supporting a diversity of housing types, affordable to a broader mix of people.
+This collaboration between Cultivate and SquareOne Villages puts forth a model for compact, resident-owned, multi-family housing on typical residential lots.

-This vision is supported by historic legsliation: Oregon recently became the first state to ban single-family zoning, requiring cities to allow more dwellings per lot.
-To build on this momentum, we have planned a pilot project in Springfield, known as the C Street Co-op, for putting this vision into action.
+This vision is supported by historic legsliation: Oregon recently became the first state to ban single-family zoning, requiring cities to allow for duplexes, triplexes, fourplexes, cottage clusters, and townhouses on any lots that allow for deatached single-family housin.
+To build on this momentum, Cultivate and SquareOne have teamed up to develop a pilot project in Springfield, known as the C Street Co-op.

 This pilot project will create six one-bedroom suites with private access in a single-family house and an accessory dwelling unit.
 Once the above mentioned land use changes take effect a project like this could be permitted as a duplex and a fourplex.